TheZong/Game-Hacking/README.md

 ## Decent Websites
 ⭐[C++ Reference](https://en.cppreference.com/w/)  A decent website for learning c++.

-⭐[Guided Hacking](https://guidedhacking.com/) - Another great megathread with some extras.
+⭐[Guided Hacking](https://guidedhacking.com/) - An amazing website that has all of you info you need to get started creating cheats for games

-⭐[Game Hacking Academy](https://gamehacking.academy/about) - Again, one of the most trusthworthy threads out there, but specifically for roms.
+⭐[Game Hacking Academy](https://gamehacking.academy/about) - Another website that will provide info to help you to create cheats

 [The Ultimate Anti Reversing Guide](https://anti-reversing.com/Downloads/Anti-Reversing/The_Ultimate_Anti-Reversing_Reference.pdf) - A pdf file that gives you certain techniques that make it difficult to reverse-engineer malware.

-[HXD](https://mh-nexus.de/en/hxd/) - Very highly recommended by veteran pirates.
-Like this list but better.
+[HXD](https://mh-nexus.de/en/hxd/) - HxD is a carefully designed and fast hex editor which, additionally to raw disk editing and modifying of main memory (RAM), handles files of any size.

-[Unknown Cheats](https://www.unknowncheats.me/forum/index.php) - Stuff by johncena141, a linux games uploader on 1337x.
+[Unknown Cheats](https://www.unknowncheats.me/forum/index.php) - not as great as guidedhacking or game hacking academy but still good to download source code and certain menus or to ask for help

-[Learncpp](https://www.learncpp.com/) - Covers things even broader than piracy, lots of stuff here.
+[Learncpp](https://www.learncpp.com/) - another decent website for learning cpp

 ## Tools
 [TDL](https://github.com/hfiref0x/TDL) - A tool that allows you to bypass Windows x64 Driver Signature Enforcement.